 By default, Episerver relies on ASP.NET for managing session states.
-This default in-memory session state provider enables you to store and retrieve values for a user navigating ASP.NET pages in a web application.
-In addition, sticky sessions are often used with application load balancing, and means that a visitor is always directed to the same instance in Azure.
-The combination of these provide a rather performant way of using sessions for non-critical data.
+This in-memory session state provider lets you store and retrieve values for a user navigating ASP.NET pages in a web application.
+Also, sticky sessions are often used with application load-balancing, so that a visitor is directed to the same instance in Azure.
+The combination of these provide a performant way of using sessions for non-critical data.

 Session state and Episerver features

 Core parts of Episerver do not use session state, but the specific functionality listed below does.

 - Self-Optimizing Block

 - Google Analytics.
 Will fallback to request state if session state is disabled.

 - Find tracking.
 Can use current session ID, but will fallback to current user identity name.

 - Captcha validator uses session state, but you can use ReCaptchaValidator instead.

 Note: The session requirement for Visitor Groups was removed in Episerver CMS 11.9.0.
 With this release you can use all visitor groups without session state on the server side.
 See Session state handling in visitor group criteria.